apostolos107/Sigmod-2017-coding-contest/README.md

 # Project-
 Our solution for the SIGMOD 2017 contest problem.
-This project has been impimanted within the 2017 winter semester.
+This project has been implemented within the 2017 winter semester.
-We are studends at National And Kapodistrian Universtity of Athens at Department Of Informatics and Telecommunications.
+We are students at National And Kapodistrian University of Athens at Department Of Informatics and Telecommunications.

 ##Ilias Mentzelos
 ##Apostolos Plakias